vandycknick/nvd.codes/2020/2020-12-10-deploying-to-azure-with-pulumi-from-github-actions.md

           PULUMI_CI: pr
 ```

-Next, add a second workflow file `.github/workflows/main.yaml` that runs on each commit to your main branch.
-It will run `pulumi up` and be responsible in making sure that each change will be deployed to Azure.
+It's possible to define multiple jobs in a GitHub workflow, for now, we just have one defined named preview that will run on a ubuntu box.
+In the steps section, we defined multiple commands that will get executed in sequence.
+We check out the repository for the branch this workflow is running on after which we install Pulumi and add it to our `PATH`.
+And the last step we run the `pulumi preview` command, this step contains a set of environment variables which I'll explain later.
+Next, let's add a second workflow `.github/workflows/main.yaml` that runs on each commit to your main branch.
+It will run `pulumi up` and be responsible for making sure that each change will actually get deployed to Azure.

 ```yaml
 name: Main